Su-27, codenamed by Nato as Flanker, is a twin-engine, highly manoeuvrable fighter aircraft that provides air superiority.

 The aircraft’s infrared search and track system, laser rangefinder, radar and helmet-mounted target designator provide detection, tracking and attack capability.

-The range of the radar against 3m² targets is over 100km in the forward hemisphere and 40km in the rear hemisphere.
-The radar has the capacity to search, detect and track up to ten targets with automatic threat assessment and proritisation.
+The range of the radar against 3m² targets is more than 100km in the forward hemisphere and 40km in the rear hemisphere.
+The radar has the capacity to search, detect and track up to ten targets with automatic threat assessment and prioritisation.

 The Su-27 is equipped with an electro-optical fire-control system, supplied by the Urals Optical and Mechanical Plant (YOM3), and a Geofizika FLIR (forward-looking infrared) pod.
-Leninetz of St Petersburg supplies the radar systems and TsNIRTI the electronic countermeasures suite.
+Russian electronic systems provider Leninetz supplies the radar systems and TsNIRTI the electronic countermeasures suite.

 The Su-27SK is powered by two AL-31F turbofan engines, designed by the Lyulka Engine Design Bureau (NPO Saturn).
 Each engine has two air intakes: a primary wedge intake and a louvred auxiliary air intake.